awslabs/Renate/doc/examples/train_mlp_locally.rst

     using the ClassIncrementalScenario.
-    The splitting operation is not necessary in real-world applications, but it can be useful to run experiments when testing the library and it was useful for us to create a simple example using a single dataset :)
+    The splitting operation is not necessary in real-world applications, but it can be useful to run experiments when testing the library and it was useful for us to create a simple example using a single dataset.

 In the :code:`renate_config.py` file we also create a simple transformation flattening the input images (matrices 28x28) into vectors.
 Transformations do not provide